 Drugs for diabetes and cholesterol

 You can control diabetes by eating the right foods and having a routine physical exercise plan.
 If followed religiously, you could well reverse your diabetes especially if it is of a mild to moderate nature.
-However, medication to control diabetes becomes necessary when your blood sugar remains stubbornly high in spite of a disciplined lifestyle.
+However, medication to control diabetes becomes necessary when your blood sugar remains stubbornly high despite a disciplined lifestyle.

 There are various drugs to control your blood sugar.
 They are explained in detail in these linked posts.